crueter/passmanpp/README.md

 # To Do
 Like I said I've got some huge plans for this project.
 Here's some of them:
 - Separate users
-- Using Qt for a GUI (2.0)
-- Key files and other forms of extra security (2.0)
 - My own encryption algorithm
 - pdb-to-pdpp file converter (i.e. converting the old PyPassMan format to this much more secure version)
-- Attachments/Icons (2.0)
-- More advanced password generator (partially done; will add extended ASCII maybe)
 - Multiple different formats
 - Groups (clarify: what does this mean? can't remember but I'll figure it out)
 - Maybe... just maybe...
 KeePass* format integration
-- Password, security, etc. health checker (2.0 or 2.1)
 - Some sort of vault (like Plasma Vault)
-- Icons and stuff (2.0)
-- Storing more things than just passwords (2.0)
-- Transforming data to prevent bruteforcing with standard AES (i.e. bit shifting, slowing down encryption and decryption to make bruteforcing slower) (2.0)
-- Some configuration (per-DB probably) (2.0)

 So from all of this you can clearly tell, I've got some fuckin ambitions.
 In fact, the original inspiration for the passman project was that I wanted a more lightweight version of KeePassXC.
 Which should be obvious looking at the amount of overlap between my planned shit and KeePassXC's features.
 Yeah.